 2. Categorize the issue as a crisis or problem.

 The next step in handling a social media crisis is to determine the severity of the issue.
 Is it a problem?
 Or, is it a crisis?
 You may think that's semantics, but there's a key difference between a problem and a crisis that determines the response that you'll want to deliver.

 A problem is a minor customer service issue that can be resolved using standard service tactics.
 Your company may solve this with a coupon or discount that's sent to a customer who writes an unhappy comment or post.

-Social media is a public forum and users will be able to watch your company make a formal apology to a seemingly minor issue.
-If you're unsure if it's a crisis or not, begin with your standard customer service approach but be prepared to escalate the issue to a crisis if needed.
+Social media is a public forum and users will be able to watch your company make a formal apology for a seemingly minor issue.
+If you're unsure if it's a crisis or not, begin with your standard customer service approach, but be prepared to escalate the issue to a crisis if needed.

 3. Use an internal flowchart to execute actions.

 Once you have established the right course of action to take, the next step is to execute your prepared game plan.
 Since crises tend to escalate, it helps if your team plans a flowchart for what to do if a crisis becomes more severe.
 We've included one example of what this can look like using the image below.

 As you can see, standard responses using just the customer service rep and manager are at the lower end of the scale.
 As the crisis intensifies, additional measures are taken to ensure an appropriate response is delivered.
-Businesses executives can use this flowchart during the crisis as a guide to monitoring the status of the situation.
+Business executives can use this flowchart during the crisis as a guide to monitoring the status of the situation.

 Note: As a crisis escalates, you may need to adjust your publishing schedule to demonstrate a complete focus on the issue.
 Consider pausing scheduled posts, ads, and marketing emails to show your customers that you're truly devoted to resolving the crisis.